 The high-grade stainless steel grill design is built to retain the heat from the massive amount of gas power being put off the appliance .
 The consistent heat level is one important aspect of grilling.

 One of the best parts of these gas grills is the porcelain grates.
 They are made in a way that protects them from any rust or wear that is typically seen when materials come into contact with high heat.

-Recommended Article: How to Clean Cast Iron Grill Grates?
+Recommended Article: 4 Simple Steps to Cleaning Cast Iron Grill Grates

 Are Drop-in Grills Worth the Price?